boto/boto3/docs/source/guide/cw-example-metrics.rst

 To set up and run this example, you must first configure your AWS credentials, as described in :doc:`quickstart`.

-Listing Metrics
+List Metrics
 ===============

-Lists the metric alarm events uploaded to CloudWatch Logs.
+List the metric alarm events uploaded to CloudWatch Logs.

 The example below shows how to: